wmeijer221/msc_thesis/README.md

 Afterwards, each of the analysis scripts contained in the `random_forest` and `logistic_regression` folders can be ran in any order.
 To then generate the feature importance plots, run `feature_importance`, which is located in the `random_forest` folder.

-Alternatively, you can run `run_all_notebooks.py` which runs all of the above as plain Python code by transpiling the notebooks and executing them.
+Alternatively, you can run `run_all_notebooks.py --no-obfuscation` which runs all of the above as plain Python code.
+This skips the data obfuscation steps.
-The output of each file is not contained in the `.ipynb` file, however, is stored in an `.out` file that's automatically generated.

 ## Repository Contents